geekranjeetkushwaha/Sales-force-tracking-react-app/README.md

 - **Location permissions** are required for visit functionality
 - **Camera access** is needed for visit verification photos
 - The project supports both **real API integration** and **mock data** for development

+## Add the following for experiment

+-- /_ eslint-disable @typescript-eslint/no-explicit-any _/